algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 **Scenario 4: Carl.**

 Carl is a computer science student who searching for a school.
 To find an interesting school he's going on multiple tradeshows.
-This is where he discovered ALGOSUP, some of their students have created the santaclock website.
+This is where he discovered ALGOSUP[^algosup], some of their students have created the santaclock website.

 Seeing that a lot of people are on this website at the same time, Carl saw that it can handle peak load[^peak].